Vacancy for a PhD position in Operations Research

 The ANT/OR research group is a young and dynamic team of about 13 researchers.
 It focuses on developing optimization methods to solve decision-making problems in a wide variety of fields, ranging from logistics and supply chain, transportation and production planning, to humanitarian logistics and digital music.
 The group works in close collaboration with several industrial partners, non-profit organizations and other international research institutions.
 The University of Antwerp is home to around 20000 students, of which 18% come from overseas.
 It has been ranked 13 in the top 150 young universities in the world (with less than 50 years of age).
 Antwerp is the second largest city in Belgium.
 It has one of the busiest ports in Europe and is one of the biggest diamond trade centres in the world.
 This vibrant city is famous for its history, fashion industry, delicious food (beer, chocolate, fries, waffles ,…) and excellent quality of life.

 Interested candidates are requested to provide a motivation letter and a detailed CV.
-In order to apply for this position, please send these documents (in PDF format) by email to Daniel Palhazi Cuervo (firstname.lastname@example.org) no later than July 1st, 2017.
-The expected starting date is October 1st or sooner, if possible.
+In order to apply for this position, please send these documents (in PDF format) by email to Daniel Palhazi Cuervo (firstname.lastname@example.org).
+The expected starting date is January, 2018.